Dr Chris Stapleton has 32 years experience as a bamboo specialist. He holds an honours degree in Forestry

 He has published a substantial number of papers and books, including co-authorship of the bamboo account for the Flora of China, and has undertaken extensive collaborative fieldwork with local botanists in the Himalayas and China to further biodiversity knowledge, a by-product of which has been the introduction of a few interesting bamboos to western horticulture.

 He has lectured on bamboos in the US, and has served on the Board of Directors of the American Bamboo Society as International Director.
-He is also editor of the ABS Species List, which standardises names for bamboos in cultivation.
-He is an Honorary Life Member of the American Bamboo Society, and Life Member of the International Dendrology Society, and was an Honorary Research Associate of the Royal Botanic Gardens, Kew.
-He lives in the Chiltern Hills of S England.
+He is editor of the ABS Species List, which standardises names for bamboos in cultivation.
+He is an Honorary Life Member of the American Bamboo Society, Life Member of the International Dendrology Society, and was an Honorary Research Associate of the Royal Botanic Gardens, Kew.
+He lives in the Chiltern Hills of Southern England.

-Feel free to Contact for identification and consultancy services, which are undertaken on a non-profit basis to support the expansion of this website, and to further research & education in bamboo biodiversity and conservation.
+Feel free to Contact Chris for identification and consultancy services, which are undertaken on a non-profit basis to support the expansion of this website, and to further research & education in bamboo biodiversity and conservation.